Preserving Metadata During GeoParquet Conversion

 pip install pyarrow geopandas pyogrio shapely pandas

-For cloud deployments, ensure your IAM roles grant s3:PutObject and s3:GetObject permissions if writing directly to object storage.
+For cloud deployments, confirm your IAM roles grant s3:PutObject and s3:GetObject permissions before writing directly to object storage.
+Profile a representative sample of your source data before starting — file sizes, CRS diversity, and attribute cardinality all affect how you configure each stage below.

 import pyogrio